samson-olofinsae/r2_qc_troubleshooter_pipeline/README.md

 ### 2. Download the Reference FASTA

 > GitHub doesn’t allow files >100MB, so the reference FASTA is not tracked in Git.
-You must download it manually using:
+> Download it manually using:

 ```bash
 bash scripts/download_fasta.sh